Juniper/go-netconf/README.md

 * Support for SSH transport using go.crypto/ssh.
 (Other transports are planned)
 * Built in RPC support (in progress)
 * Support for custom RPCs
-* Independant of XML library.
+* Independent of XML library.
 Free to choose encoding/xml or another third party library to parse the results.

 Install
 -------

     go get github.com/Juniper/go-netconf/netconf

 Example
 -------
 ```Go